 require 'sshkey' SSHKey.valid_ssh_public_key? "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQCo+8pc/xNohU3Mo2pAieLohLJcWy9OmNOnsEWlegYYoeynkczimicKRmB2iP50v2oKrtshIXwigfU26b0rGEJayFvsA7FCstz5G/tJy3YJGnQUDmrQBuB8SsQDL/O0Nnh8B8XmKSlxuv3FxLyPhUmcxxjIUIEMWVMlIKAfzmySsPby/QREJffUkFPa+luNkOVd5cyvwd6dnl0SLbrqZgcF3fbkOLDVgv3oceIYLjcy/SjqGR4wtGWHFFuna0M2/5YEvWpxD/HNO3WkFEdlAUEEWpvd/u3bmHq2p7ADbaX9ZaNDb8YbjFIOUxaJh+Vf0V6nDhEnUPylzM07F3fnvXQM53Xu5oYA6cp0Com61MBaXUDwM/w6PS2RtF8CG3ICMs5AsIy+Cnsuowj3fRlK29dgZ7K2pYRV2SlQj4vxjwpUcQCL/TFv31VnCMFKQBqmqh8iwZV3U6LLc3cwL9COXnIPF4lXjODL3geWsBNXo3hfoj6qD+2/+9/zOZUtGbQXlBmNC/wG/cK1A1L4S9docZT4QAiaSCdwcLB68hIvQMEOpffoeQhNZj0SddLLdEyjJY6rfWjbmnV68TzXoDz26hoPtagD+wvHOxz3D8BQ9RIqfNI1jNlwVkoKNVfszIPmESwJCu99+6TnyJl4923MTEXNOrJ7LgVUemWchOlkTDINuw== email@example.com" #=> true SSHKey.fingerprint "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQCo+8pc/xNohU3Mo2pAieLohLJcWy9OmNOnsEWlegYYoeynkczimicKRmB2iP50v2oKrtshIXwigfU26b0rGEJayFvsA7FCstz5G/tJy3YJGnQUDmrQBuB8SsQDL/O0Nnh8B8XmKSlxuv3FxLyPhUmcxxjIUIEMWVMlIKAfzmySsPby/QREJffUkFPa+luNkOVd5cyvwd6dnl0SLbrqZgcF3fbkOLDVgv3oceIYLjcy/SjqGR4wtGWHFFuna0M2/5YEvWpxD/HNO3WkFEdlAUEEWpvd/u3bmHq2p7ADbaX9ZaNDb8YbjFIOUxaJh+Vf0V6nDhEnUPylzM07F3fnvXQM53Xu5oYA6cp0Com61MBaXUDwM/w6PS2RtF8CG3ICMs5AsIy+Cnsuowj3fRlK29dgZ7K2pYRV2SlQj4vxjwpUcQCL/TFv31VnCMFKQBqmqh8iwZV3U6LLc3cwL9COXnIPF4lXjODL3geWsBNXo3hfoj6qD+2/+9/zOZUtGbQXlBmNC/wG/cK1A1L4S9docZT4QAiaSCdwcLB68hIvQMEOpffoeQhNZj0SddLLdEyjJY6rfWjbmnV68TzXoDz26hoPtagD+wvHOxz3D8BQ9RIqfNI1jNlwVkoKNVfszIPmESwJCu99+6TnyJl4923MTEXNOrJ7LgVUemWchOlkTDINuw== firstname.lastname@example.org" #=> "c2:37:7a:a4:84:f5:63:58:8d:62:2e:41:b3:15:d0:e2"

-#23 Updated by Peter Amstutz almost 6 years ago
+#23 Updated by Peter Amstutz about 6 years ago

 Tom Clegg wrote: